SunlongNgouv/Web-Scraping-with-mac-power-user-forum/README.md

 ## Introduction
 [mac power user](https://talk.macpowerusers.com) is an online forum hosted by *Stephen Hackett* and *David Sparks* to offer talks about new released features and feedbacks of mac products.
-The forum also serves as a chatroom where mac users can share their experiences or find helps from direct people having come across the same issues.
+The forum also serves as a chatroom where mac users can share their experiences or find helps from community who had the same issues.

 The forum was classified into 10 categores:
 1. Announcements and Help